TIM3H3AD/tri_v3_challenge/README.md

-Triangles (TRI) "Black Pharao" Version 4.2.1.0 Release,
+Triangles (TRI) "wv" Version 4.2.1.1 Release, *
+(this could be considered a fork of the OG 2014 TRI at block 2186966)
 * Adding 'address.o' (from the compiled triangles-qt's build folder) to the src/obj folder solved my trianglesd compiling issues.
+* New seednode whaleqt5h3e4b5olfqv3p3zyctgn3lur2ppsz7dtfcwitez4ksiw6bad.onion added to onionseed.h
 * Everything else is as is from https://github.com/wurstgelee/triangles.

 Note: To compile on 18.04 you will need to downgrade SSL.
-Skip these REMOVE & INSTALL SSL commands if installing on 16.04 & just BUILD)
+Skip these REMOVING & INSTALLING SSL commands if installing on 16.04 & just gt build BUILD)

-REMOVE & INSTALL SSL (for 18.04+)
+REMOVING & INSTALLING SSL (for 18.04+)

 sudo apt remove libssl-dev

 sudo apt install libssl1.0-dev

-BUILD
+BUILD (starting in /trianglesd_build directory)

 cd src/leveldb